ravitemer/mcp-registry/README.md

 - Each server can have multiple installation methods (NPX, Docker, Python, etc.)
 - Installation configurations are ready-to-use JSON templates
 - Parameters use `${VARIABLE}` syntax for easy replacement
-- Transport capabilities are clearly specified for each server

 ### Directory Structure